-Habitats Regulation Assessment: A Habitats Regulations Assessment (HRA) tests the impacts of a proposal on nature conservation sites of European importance and is a requirement under EU legislation for land use plans and projects.
+Habitats Regulation Assessment (HRA): This assessment tests the impacts of a proposal on nature conservation sites of European importance and is a requirement under EU legislation for land use plans and projects.

 Haslemere Community Land Trust: A not-for-profit, community organization, set up to develop affordable housing and community assets around Haslemere.